ropensci/visdat/README.md

 Road Map
 ========

-**Allowing for missings to be visualised/seen when there is a small proportion**

-This problem will be approached by adding in a bar at the top of the visualisation that indicates whether there are any missings in a column.
-I will also add into the legend the % of overall missing/absent.

 **visualising expectations**

 The idea here is to pass expectations into `vis_dat` or `vis_miss`, along the lines of the `expectation` command in `assertr`.
 For example, you could ask `vis_dat` to identify those cells with values of -1 with something like this: